inbo/data-publication/datasets/kevers-grensmaas-occurrences/metadata.md

 ### Study extent description

-The riverbanks of the river Meuse on the border of the Netherlands and Belgium was sampled.
+28 locations on the left bank (Belgium) of the river Meuse on the border between Belgium and the Netherlands.

 ### Sampling description

-80 plots with 3 pitfalls on each plot.
-Sampling happened each year from May to Oktober
+The beetles were sampled at 80 plots, with 3 pitfall traps per plot.
+Sampling occurrened in 1998 and 1999, from May to October.

 ### Quality control description

-yes
+All sampled carabid species were determined by experts.
+All records are validated.

 ### Method step description

 Pitfalls were placed on 80 plots and sampled from May to Oktober.
-All sampled carabid species were determined by experts.

 ## Project data